reddytkv/getting_and_cleaning_data_assign1/README.md

 2. Step 2: Run code "run_analysis.R" in RStudio command prompt.

-3. Step 3: on Executing 2 output files are generated:
-..* merged_data.txt (7.9 Mb): it contains a data frame called cleanedData with 10299 X 68 dimension.
+3. Step 3: In the working dorectory, you will see the required data output ..* TidayData - complete_data.txt: it contains a data frame with domensions 10299 X 68.
-..* data_with_means.txt (220 Kb): it contains a data frame called result with 180 X 68 dimension.

-4. Run: output <- read.table("data_with_means.txt") command in RStudio to read the file.
-Since we are required to get the average of each variable for each activity and each subject, and there are 6 activities in total and 30 subjects in total, we have 180 rows with all combinations for each of the 66 features.
+4. Step 4: An output is generated with Avg for each variable and each subject.
+..*There are 6 activities and 30 subjects in total, we have 180 rows with all combinations and for each features.